bkramek/IPRO497-Group-I/ProjectDocuments/ProductDesignDoc.md

 - If we need to meet outside of class we will use the following tool/tech for meetings: Discord
 - When we are not meeting together we will user the following tool/tech for communications: Discord
 - We will collaborate as a friendly, professional and cohesive team
+  * We will allow each other to speak and listen intently

 ## Presentation Schedule ##
 | Date | Team Member |